 The Director of Finance will not reimburse any invoice that in any way violates the constitution or policies of the Engineering Society or puts the society at any liability.

-Affiliated groups need not present a budget to the Society.
+Affiliated groups, with the exception of discipline clubs and year executive, shall present a budget to the Society no later than August 31st of the prior fiscal year to be reviewed by the Vice President (Student Affairs), Vice President (Operations), the Director of Finance, and their respective directors.
+The budget shall include a 10% contingency fund for unexpected expenses.
+The budget shall be maintained and updated throughout the year by the Director of Finance and the Financial Officers.

 The treasurer for each affiliated group should keep a record of all the deposits, charges, and withdrawals made to their account.

 Affiliated groups may only request funds that they currently have in their account.